Adam1Adam1/project--one/README.md

 ### MVP/PostMVP

 The functionality will then be divided into two separate lists: MPV and PostMVP.
 Carefully decided what is placed into your MVP as the client will expect this functionality to be implemented upon project completion.
+Built with HTML, CSS, and JavaScript.
+Styled using Flexbox or Grid.
+Use Axios to make a request to an external data source and insert some of the retrieved data on to the DOM.
+Implement responsive design using at least one media query/breakpoint (i.e. desktop, tablet, mobile, etc).
+Fulfill the build requirements you have specified in your MVP.
+Deployed site to a hosting service like Github Pages.
+Make commits to GitHub every day.
 A README.md file that contains your project worksheet, a link to your live, deployed site, and any necessary installation instructions such as npm i.

 #### MVP